jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 in a serious metatheoretic analysis of the resulting logic system (about e.g. proof theoretic strength), perhaps the LCF infrastructure (the *kernel*) and the object logic should be analyzed together.

-What makes LCF different from "ordinary" logical frameworks is that this infrastructure is within a functional programming language:
+What makes LCF different from "ordinary" logical frameworks like natural deduction based on $\frac{A}{B}$ is that this infrastructure is within a functional programming language:
 $\Gamma \vdash \phi$ is translated into "$\phi$ can be constructed in type $\mathsf{thm}$ using pre-declared components in $\Gamma$", and a rule of inference has the type of $\mathsf{thm} \to \cdots \to \mathsf{thm}$.
 If the input arguments don't allow the rule of inference to conclude anything, typically an error is thrown.